alicehsing/dev-101-october-2021/README.md

 ## Get help

-Post in our Slack Channel
+Post in our Slack Channel!

 ## Resources